exiguus/css.mediaquerie.group.env/README.md

 =======================================================
 SASS and Grunt post processing for Media Query grouping

+# Benefits
+What are the benefits of this setup?
+* Consistent inline Media Queries based on a mixin
+* One scss file is needed for a component or module that provides all declaration
+* No browser performance issues because of grouped Media Queries
+* Libs are not effected by grouping Media Queries and stay original

 # group-css-media-queries
 CSS post processing: group media queries.
 Useful for post processing preprocessed CSS files.